 3. We review one more time before surgery.

 Before we make any incisions (cuts) the team reviews one more time that you are the right patient.
-This is called a time out.
-The side of your body and site of your surgery is talked about out loud and everyone agrees on what they will do.
+This is called a time-out.
+The side of your body and the site of your surgery are talked about out loud and everyone agrees on what they will do.

 4. We review when your surgery is over.

 Before you leave the operating room, we talk about what happened during your surgery.
 We also make sure we agree on where you will go after surgery (for example, the recovery room).
 This is called the debriefing.

 The operating room may be cold and bright.
 You may hear some alarms and bells.
 These safety alarms help us with our work and keep you safe.
 We also watch you closely in the operating room.
 There are some important safety checks we use to keep you safe during your surgery.
 For example:

 If you have any questions about your surgery, please call your surgeon's office.